What is the Future Simple Tense with "Will"?

 They will probably miss the train.

-Common with: I think, I expect, I hope, I'm sure, I doubt, probably, perhaps, maybe
+Common Signal Words for Predictions: I think, I expect, I hope, I'm sure, I doubt, probably, perhaps, maybe.

-Will is used when you decide to do something at the moment of speaking — not a pre-planned intention.
-This is different from going to.
+Will is used when you decide to do something at the precise moment you speak — not a pre-planned intention.

 Offers: